13th Annual Five Star Aloha Gala

 Rick Quan is a two time Emmy award winner.
 He currently works part time at ABC7 San Francisco as a fill in sports anchor and as the field reporter for the station's "After the Game" college football show.
 He also runs his own video production service and operates www.asianamericansports.com, a website devoted to profiling Asian American athletes.
 Before coming to ABC7, Rick worked at the CBS affiliate in San Francisco and KITV, the ABC affiliate in Honolulu.

 Nā Lei Hulu I Ka Wēkiu's dynamic SF-based dance company presents hula as a full theatrical experience that blends traditional and contemporary forms of Hawaiian Dance.
 Founded in 1985 by Director/Kumu Hula Patrick Makuakāne, the company is known for its unique contemporary style called hula mua, or "hula that evolves."
 The style blends traditional movements with non-Hawaiian music like opera, electronic, dance, alternative, and pop.
 Both hula mua and authentic, traditional pieces are showcased in the company's visually captivating stage productions.
-The dance company has performed in locations throughout California, and has also presented its work on Honolulu, Washington D.C., New Orleans, New York, Las Vegas, and Japan.
-Nā Lei Hulu I Ka Wēkiu's annual home season is held in October at the Palace of Fine Arts Theatre in San Francisco. (www.naleihulu.org)
+The dance company has performed in locations throughout California, and has also presented its work in Honolulu, Washington D.C., New Orleans, New York, Las Vegas, and Japan.
+Nā Lei Hulu I Ka Wēkiu celebrates their 30th anniversary in October 2015 with performances at the Palace of Fine Arts Theatre in San Francisco. (www.naleihulu.org)

 Fundraiser for College Scholarships and